Pre-Book eCA & avoid last-minute rush

 Q- Is 80c applicable for senior citizens?

 Yes.
-Deduction u/s 80C is applicable to senior citizens as per the existing tax slabs, but the same will not be available under the new tax regime, which has been left at the option of the taxpayer.
+Deduction u/s 80C is applicable to senior citizens as per the existing tax slabs, but the same will not be available under the new tax regime, which has been left to the discretion of the taxpayer.

 Q- What are the schemes for saving income tax for senior citizens ?